LEARNAcademy/syllabus/apartment-app/frontend/intro.md

 ### React File Structure

-It is a good practice to organized all our React components into three directories within `src`: assets, components, and pages.
+It is a good practice to organize all our React components into three directories within `src`: assets, components, and pages.
 We will also need a directory for our test files.

 **Assets**
 The assets directory is used to store image files.